Starting The Garden Early With My Indoor Greenhouse Setup

 I’ve already been preparing the compost for weeks in my *compost tumbler.
 The final-stage compost was separated into large tubs weeks ago to finish its activity.

-That black gold compost will be ready to add directly into the planting holes this spring.
+That valuable compost will be ready to add directly into the planting holes this spring.
 So my newly-planted little sproutlings will get a healthy start!

-Then up into the attic it goes until it’s needed next year.
+Then up into the attic the whole thing goes until it’s needed next year.
 Everything I’ll need again next year (except for the actual seeds that are kept in the refrigerator) is bundled up inside this box.

 So it’s easy for RancherMan to bring everything back down from the attic next year all at one time when I once again plant my heirloom seeds for the garden.